LSanten/LSanten.github.io/_mms-md/ROOTS-OF-RENEWABLES.md

 Some mining projects try to involve communities at varying rates of success.
 It is extremely hard to find success stories in this complicated field.
 If you want to learn more about the efforts to pursue socially just mining, please refer to the research papers and books by Baillie et. al below.

-### Here is a quite personal interview with some humans affected by multinational mining corporations
+### Here is a personal interview with people affected by multinational mining corporations

 <div style="padding:56.25% 0 0 0;position:relative;"><iframe src="https://player.vimeo.com/video/122399156?badge=0&amp;autopause=0&amp;player_id=0&amp;app_id=58479" frameborder="0" allow="autoplay; fullscreen; picture-in-picture; clipboard-write" style="position:absolute;top:0;left:0;width:100%;height:100%;" title="Maxima Acuña de Chaupe"></iframe></div>